Iran’s State-Run Media Warns of Growing Public Anger Towards Regime | StopFundamentalism

 “Today, the scale of these problems has reached such a level that even if all US economic and banking sanctions on Iran are not lifted tomorrow, this action will have little effect on solving the roots of the country’s economic problems and rescuing people from the tsunami of poverty.
 A tsunami that has crushed people,” Jahan-e Sanat added.

 The Covid-19 pandemic and its escalating mortality rate were the primary issues in Iran’s state media on Tuesday.
-According to the Iranian opposition, the death toll is rapidly approaching 400,000, with over 2,000 deaths every day.
+According to the Iranian opposition, the death toll exceeds 407,000, with over 2,000 deaths every day.
 The regime’s purposeful inaction and the regime’s Supreme Leader, Ali Khamenei’s unlawful decision to ban credible vaccines are the key causes of this disaster.

 “The Covid-19 vaccine is unacceptably dangerous.
 Meanwhile, the death toll and infection rate continue to rise on a daily basis.